iris-hep/iris-hep.github.io/_fellows/2022/maxymnaumchyk.md

   - Ianna Osborne (Princeton University)
   - Jim Pivarski (Princeton University)
   proposal: /assets/pdf/fellows-2024/UKR018-proposal-Maxym-Naumchyk.pdf
+- project_title: Improving and simplifying the Coffea library
+  project_goal: >
+    The goal of this project is to make coffea library more compatible with other libraries, such as Awkward, Uproot, Dask-awkward.
+    This project will also make it easier to propagate changes in these libraries to coffea.
+  mentors:
+  - Ianna Osborne (Princeton University)
+  - Peter Fackeldey (Princeton University)
+  proposal: /assets/pdf/fellows-2025/proposal-Maxym-Naumchyk.pdf
 presentations:
 - title: Integrating ML algorithms for LHC data compression into the ESCAPE Virtual Research Environment